 We recommend taking the following steps to help reduce your risk of identity theft:

-- Continue to monitor all financial accounts and take advantage of a free annual credit report at annualcreditreport.com.
+- Monitor all financial accounts and take advantage of a free annual credit report at annualcreditreport.com.
 Most identity theft prevention programs monitor all three major credit bureaus for activity on your accounts, but it is important to stay vigilant and watch your accounts closely.
 Notify us immediately if suspicious transactions occur on your Altier account.

 - Additional ways to help protect your account: